Understanding Eating Disorders in Young People

 - Obesity and orthorexia within the context of eating disorders

-- Types of eating disorders and their impacts
+- Types of eating disorders and the eating disorder mindset

 - Knowledge of risk and protective factors

 - The importance of early intervention and what to do if you are concerned